Baked croissants

 • Cafés

-You can get very Parisian at this bakery that managed to gain the attention of the New York Times on their last visit to the Capital.
-They stuff buttery croissants with ham and cheese, pipe matcha mousse onto brioche French toast, and fold chorizo and harissa into your scrambled eggs.
-Not to mention, they bake fresh baguettes and pastries daily, and won’t bat an eye if you order five pains au chocolat to go.
+You can feel très Parisian at Silo Bakery and Café – yes, the very same place that managed to catch the attention of the New York Times on their last visit to the capital.
+These guys fill buttery croissants with ham and cheese, pipe matcha mousse onto brioche French toast and fold chorizo and harissa into your scrambled eggs.
+They bake fresh baguettes and pastries daily and won’t bat an eyelid if you order five pains au chocolat to go.
+Just sayin'.

 Melissa Woodley